0xAX/linux-insides/Initialization/linux-initialization-2.md

 ----------------------------------------------------------------------------------------------
 ```

 To react on interrupt CPU uses special structure - Interrupt Descriptor Table or IDT.
 IDT is an array of 8-byte descriptors like Global Descriptor Table, but IDT entries are called `gates`.
 CPU multiplies vector number on 8 to find index of the IDT entry.
 But in 64-bit mode IDT is an array of 16-byte descriptors and CPU multiplies vector number on 16 to find index of the entry in the IDT.
-We remember from the previous part that CPU uses special `GDTR` register to locate Global Descriptor Table, so CPU uses special register `IDTR` for Interrupt Descriptor Table and `lidt` instruuction for loading base address of the table into this register.
+We remember from the previous part that CPU uses special `GDTR` register to locate Global Descriptor Table, so CPU uses special register `IDTR` for Interrupt Descriptor Table and `lidt` instruction for loading base address of the table into this register.

 64-bit mode IDT entry has following structure: